Skip to main content

 1. Go to the Assets page.

-2. Click on "Filter " and specify the condition as "Assets > Connector is Veracode SAST".
+2. Click on "Filter " and specify the condition as "Assets > Connector is Veracode".

 Viewing assets by Connector for users with the older platform view: